 MOD MEX/163/1

-5.102 Alternative allocation: in Bolivia, Chile, Mexico, Paraguay, Peru and Uruguay, the band 1 850-2 000 kHz is allocated to the fixed, mobile except aeronautical mobile, radiolocation and radionavigation services on a primary basis.
-(WRC-07)
+5.102 Alternative allocation: in Bolivia, Chile, Paraguay, Peru and Uruguay, the band 1 850-2 000 kHz is allocated to the fixed, mobile except aeronautical mobile, radiolocation and radionavigation services on a primary basis.
+(WRC-15)

 Reasons: Region 2 already has primary allocation in this band to fixed, mobile except aeronautical mobile, radiolocation and radionavigation services.
 Inclusion of Mexico in this footnote is therefore no longer necessary.